ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 } PAParam;

 struct {
-  PAProto proto;
   uint16 version;
   uint64 id;
+  PAProto proto;
 } PATask;

-Url opaque<0..255>;
+opaque<0..2^16-1> Url;

 enum { prio(0), hits(1) } PAProto;
 ```

+The first part of the `PAParam` structure, `PAParam.task`, identifies the data
+aggregation task and the PA protocol.
+The fields of the `PATask` structure are:
+1. `version` -- the version of this specification;
+1. `id` --- an opaque identifier used by the aggregators to map client inputs to
+   a specific PA task; and
+1. `proto` --- the PA protocol (e.g., Prio).

+The rest of the structure contains the protocol-specific parameters.
+`PrioParam` is defined in {{prio-messages}} and `HitsParam` is defined in
+{{hits-messages}}.

 [[TODO: Add batch parameters, including min/max batch size, batch time window,
 etc.]]

-[[NOTE: `PAParamters.task.id` is a 64-bit integer because it may be useful for
+[[NOTE: `PAoTask.id` is a 64-bit integer because it may be useful for
 task IDs to be sparse.]]

-`PrioParam` is defined in {{prio-messages}} and `HitsParam` is defined in
-{{hits-messages}}.

 ### Discovery

-To begin, the client first needs to discover the parameters and the URL of
+To begin, the client first needs to discover the parameters and the URL of each
-each helper.
-The client sends an HTTP request to `[leader]/parameters`.
-The
+helper.
+The client sends a GET request to `[leader]/parameters`.
+The leader
-leader responds with following message:
+responds with status 200 and the following message body:

 ```
 struct {